We are happy to announce that Solidity Tools has been selected as a Grantee for Wave 3 of the EF Grants Program!

 We also want to help improve code quality by adding static code analysis frameworks like Solium to the IDE.
 Problems, reported by Solium, will be shown as problem markers in the editor like it is done with Solc errors.

 Smart contracts are basically state machines.
 Calling a method on a contract is nothing else than a trigger that, in most cases, changes the internal state of the smart contract.
-We started to integrate YAKINDU Statechart Tools with YAKINDU Solidity Tools to allow modeling smart contracts on a higher layer of abstraction.
+We started to integrate Statechart Tools (now itemis CREATE) with Solidity Tools to allow modeling smart contracts on a higher layer of abstraction.

 This basically means that we can access built-in language features like implicitly globally available variables, constants, and functions while modeling our statechart.
 The statechart can then be used to generate Solidity code out of it.